JakeGuy11/JakeGuy11/README.md

 <br />

-I've been using Java, Arduino (modified C++), and C#/.NET for the longest, and I'm most comfortable with C++, Java, Python, and Bash.
-I'm currently lead software on [FRC team 7722](https://www.thebluealliance.com/team/7722/2019) and was when we won the district event at Western University in our rookie year as well.\
+I've been using Java, Arduino (modified C++), and C#/.NET for the longest, and I'm most comfortable with Rust, C++ and JavaScript/NodeJS.
+I'm currently the lead software on [FRC team 7722](https://www.thebluealliance.com/team/7722/2019) and was when we won the district event at Western University in our rookie year as well.\
-I use Arch with DWM as a daily driver (check out my `dwm-status` program [here](https://github.com/JakeGuy11/dwm-status)), so I'm most experienced and comfortable writing command line applications for UNIX/Mac systems in Java, C++ and Python, although I'm also fairly experienced with the Java Swing graphics library.
+I use Arch with DWM as a daily driver, so I'm most experienced and comfortable writing command line applications for UNIX/Mac systems in Java, C++ and Python, although I'm also familiar with the Rust GTK bindings and JavaFX graphics.
 ## Hobbies/Interests
-- I have a passion for math and physics, more specifically astrophysics.
+- I have a passion for math and physics, more specifically astro and quantum physics.
 I hope to study mathematical physics at the University of Waterloo.
 - I'm a woodworker and metalsmith/bladesmith.
 I'm still fairly inexperienced but I've produced several final pieces that I'm proud of.
 - I'm a very big fan of the SciADV visual novel series.
 I also enjoy watching anime and reading manga.
 ## Check out some of my projects: